cms-tau-pog/TauTriggerSFs/README.md

 # Checkout Instructions

-For the current best tau trigger scale factors for 2017 data and MC, after checking out a fresh CMSSW release:
+For the final tau trigger scale factors for 2017 data and MC, please go to ```final_2017_MCv2``` branch and follow the instructions given there!

+For the tau trigger scale factors for 2017 data and MC in pt-binned version released in August 2018, please use ```master``` branch and follow the instructions given here:

 ```
+cd $CMSSW_BASE/src
-mkdir TauTriggerSFs2017
+mkdir TauAnalysisTools
-pushd TauTriggerSFs2017
-git clone -b tauTriggers2017_reMiniaod_test git@github.com:truggles/TauTriggerSFs2017.git
+git clone -b master https://github.com/cms-tau-pog/TauTriggerSFs.git $CMSSW_BASE/src/TauAnalysisTools/TauTriggerSFs
-popd
 scram b -j 8
 ```
-For use in CMSSW, it is best if you keep the directory structure `${CMSSW_BASE}/src/TauTriggerSFs2017/TauTriggerSFs2017`.
+For use in CMSSW, it is best if you keep the directory structure `${CMSSW_BASE}/src/TauAnalysisTools/TauTriggerSFs`.
 For additional details on using the c++ interface see below section on c++

 # Tau Trigger Scale Factor Tool for 2017 Data & MC